DorAzaria/Problems-on-Algorithms-2/IsomorphicTrees/README.md

 # Isomorphic Trees

-This is my implementation, if there are any mistakes here it is your responsibility!
+This is my implementation, if there are any mistakes here it is **your responsibility**!

 ### Algorithm
 Works only if we know the root of each tree